Complaints about Misconduct or Misuse of Public Resources

 All government agencies have designated officers to manage Public Interest Disclosures.
 These officers may be the most appropriate person to contact in the first instance.

 The Office of the Auditor General is the appropriate authority to receive Public Interest Disclosures that relate to substantial unauthorised or irregular use of, or substantial mismanagement of, public resources.
 For other kinds of disclosures, the OAG may not be the correct authority.
-More information about making a Public Interest Disclosure is available for download from the Office of the Public Sector Standards Commissioner’s website – click here for access.
+More information about making a Public Interest Disclosure is available for download from the Public Sector Commission website.

 If, after considering this information, you are considering making a Public Interest Disclosure to the Auditor General, phone (08) 6557 7500 and ask to speak to a Public Interest Disclosure Officer about the procedure for the lodging of Disclosures.
 To meet the confidentiality requirements of the legislation, Public Interest Disclosures should not be sent by email or fax.

 Expression of Dissatisfaction or Complaint relating to OAG Services